lirx-js/async-task/README.md

 If the provided iterable is empty, the `AsyncTask` never resolves.

 This is extremely similar to `Promise.race`, but works with factories instead.
-If one of the factories rejects, then the other factories are cancelled, optimizing resources.
+If one of the factories succeeds or rejects, then the other factories are cancelled, optimizing resources.

 ##### example